Activities & Lessons

 2. Create an 100th Day of School Poster

 This can be done either in class or as a homework assignment, and either individually or in a group.
-In the Instagram post below, the teacher made the rainbow ahead of time, and then added to the chart as students noted the various reasons they love first grade, totaling 100.
+In the first Instagram post below, the teacher made the rainbow ahead of time, and then added to the chart as students noted the various reasons they love first grade, totaling 100.
 You can also have your students write out "100" using 100 of a certain item (for instance, stickers) and create their own poster at home.
 Then, you can hang up your students' masterpieces around the classroom as you celebrate the 100th Day of School.
 (View more 100th Day of School poster ideas.)

 3. Make Shirts With 100